proximitybbdo/laravel-cms/readme.md

        ),
        'PRODUCTS' => array(
            /* ... */
            'blocks' => array( // Some blocks can also be attached to an item.
-It's repeatable "module" in the module.
+It's repeatable group of content fields in the module.
                'quote' => [
                    'description' => 'Quote',
                    'amount' => 1, //infinite when null